gardener/gardener/docs/extensions/gardener-extension-shoot-flux.md

 ## Example Usage
 Of course, you need to install the extension before you can use it.
-You can find `ControllerRegistration`s on our [Github release page](https://github.com/23technologies/gardener-extension-shoot-flux/releases).
+You can find `ControllerRegistration`s on the extension's [Github release page](https://github.com/23technologies/gardener-extension-shoot-flux/releases).
 So, you can simply go for
 ``` shell
 export KUBECONFIG=KUBECONFIG-FOR-GARDEN-CLUSTER